-The term MBDA Business Project is a trademark of the Federal Government and the Federal Government reserves exclusive rights in the term.
-Permission to use the term is granted to the Project operator for the sole purpose of representing the activities of the Project operator in the fulfillment of the terms of the financial assistance award.
+The term "MBDA Business Project" is a trademark of the Federal Government and the

+Federal Government reserves exclusive rights in the term.
+Permission to use the term is granted to the project operator for the sole purpose of representing the activities of the operator in the fulfillment of the terms of the financial assistance award.

-The Project is not authorized to use either the Department of Commerce's (DOC) official seal or the MBDA logo in any of its electronic and/or printed publications, documents or other materials without prior written approval from the Department of Commerce or from MBDA.
+The Project is not authorized to use either the Department of Commerce's (DOC) official seal or the MBDA logo in any of its electronic and/or printed publications, documents or other materials without prior written approval from the Department of Commerce.
 Neither the Project operator, Project director nor Project staff are permitted to represent themselves as employees of the Federal Government.
+(See Appendix K: Trademark and Licensing Requirements) for more detailed information.

-The Project operator must ensure the Project maintains full operational capacity and services throughout the program year.
+The Project operator must ensure the Project maintains full operational capacity and services throughout the performance year.

-Performance Measures and Performance Ratings
+Project Performance Measures and Performance Ratings

-- 1. Performance Measures The Project performance is evaluated by MBDA based on specific performance elements, which are assigned weighted values.
+- Performance Measures The performance of the Project is evaluated by MBDA based on specific performance elements, which are assigned weighted values.
 The Project operator will be awarded points with respect to each performance element through defined work activities that lead to successful client outcomes.
 Specifically, performance points will be awarded by MBDA in proportion to the Project operator's satisfaction of the performance goals set forth in the application and incorporated into the terms and conditions of the award. - 2.
 Performance Ratings The Project operator is expected to achieve an overall "Commendable" (or better) performance rating for each funding period, and will be assigned a performance rating by MBDA for each of the funding periods based on the rating system below:

-Performance Scale Performance Ratings Overall Points Required Outstanding 100.0 & above Commendable 90.0 - 99.9 Good 80.0 - 89.9 Satisfactory 75.0 - 79.9 Unsatisfactory 74.9 & below Not to exceed 160 Points
+Project Performance ScalePerformance RatingsOverall Points RequiredOutstanding100.0 & aboveCommendable90.0 - 99.9Good80.0 - 89.9Satisfactory75.0 - 79.9Unsatisfactory74.9 & belowNot to exceed 160 Points